OBJ to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther OBJ ToolsLatest News

 In its simplest form, an OBJ file is a plain text file containing human-readable 3D data such as vertices, faces, normals, and more.
 When combined, these make up the 3D model you see on your screen.

-When our tool reads this 3D data, all we are interested in are the vertices, faces, normals, materials, and textures, as this is the only data that can be accurately converted into the final BLEND file.
+When our tool reads this 3D data, all we are interested in are the vertices, faces, normals, materials, and textures, as this is the only data that can be accurately converted into the final Blender file.

 The OBJ file can contain data such as material definitions and textures that describe how a particular set of 3D geometry should be rendered.
-As we are saving to the BLEND file format, which supports both materials and textures, our tool will attempt to parse the accompanying MTL file to determine which texture (image) files are needed.
+As we are saving to the Blender file format, which supports both materials and textures, our tool will attempt to parse the accompanying MTL file to determine which texture (image) files are needed.
 When uploading an OBJ file, please ensure you include the MTL file along with all the relevant texture files.
 If the MTL file is not present, the model will be processed without any materials.

 For more information regarding the OBJ file format, please see this great article that goes into a lot of detail explaining the OBJ format.